 Across these sectors of the electronics industry, some of the most widely manufactured components include transistors, capacitors, semiconductors, diodes and circuit chips.
 Popular products, which consist of many electronic components, include computers, televisions, radios and smartphones.

-The accuracy and versatility of CNC machining makes it a valuable manufacturing technology for the electronics industry.
+The wide variety of CNC machining uses and its accuracy makes it a valuable manufacturing technology for the electronics industry.
 CNC machines are capable of processing conductive and non-conductive metals, as well as a wide range of plastics.

 One of the biggest advantages of the technology is speed.
 CNC machining can be used to produce electronic components within a short timeframe, since there is no tooling stage before production, and the technology does not suffer from the quality limitations associated with additive manufacturing.
 Designs can also be quickly iterated and amended using CAD software, with little manual operation required once toolpaths have been defined by the computer and/or machinist.